-The ongoing goal to provide 27 miles of non-motorized pathways through the legendary Sleeping Bear National Lakeshore recently broke new ground: on June 6 the length of the trail was doubled, and now 9.5 miles of a wide, paved pathway between Empire and Glen Arbor is available for bikers and hikers alike.
-An ideal destination to view the abundant wildlife and arresting beauty of the lakeshore, the Heritage Trail is perfect for bikers of any age or skill level.
-Trail users will need a park pass to access the Heritage Trail.
-Go on a video tour of the trail below with MyNorth:
+Once complete, the trail will provide 27 miles of non-motorized pathways through the legendary Sleeping Bear Dunes National Lakeshore between Manning Road (south of Empire) and Country Road 651 (Good Harbor Beach) for bikers and hikers alike.
+An ideal destination to view the abundant wildlife and arresting beauty of the lakeshore, the Sleeping Bear Heritage Trail is perfect for bikers of any age or skill level.
+Trail users will need a park pass ($20 for the week; $40 for the year).
+View of map of the Sleeping Bear Heritage Trail.

 Speaking of behemoth distances, what about the Fred Meijer White Pine Trail?
-This trail state park connecting Cadillac to Grand Rapids is a flat 88 miles long.
-It is composed of natural ballast and hard-packed gravel, but sections of it are paved: 15 miles from Cadillac to Leroy, 13 miles from Reed City to Big Rapids, and 22 miles from Sand Lake to Grand Rapids.
-There couldn’t be a better way to experience the scenic countryside of Michigan, affording views of charming small towns like Paris, Morley, and Stanwood.
-Visit WhitePineTrail.com for more information on attractions along the trail, elevations, and trailheads.
+This trail state park connecting Cadillac to Grand Rapids is 88 miles long.
+It’s composed of natural ballast and hard-packed gravel, but sections of it are paved including 15 miles from Cadillac to Leroy, 13 miles from Reed City to Big Rapids, and 22 miles from Sand Lake to Grand Rapids.
+There couldn’t be a better way to experience the scenic countryside of Michigan.

 This 26-mile, asphalt trail runs from Charlevoix to Harbor Springs with restrooms and parking along the way.
 There are plenty of spots along the way to stop for a picnic or to play like West Park and East Park in Bay Harbor and Bayfront Park in Petoskey.